about

-interdisciplinary approach to cultural
+Just Futures.
+An interdisciplinary approach to cultural climate models.

 This project investigates how culture models climate futures.
 It brings together literary studies, linguistics, science and technology studies, and literature pedagogy to analyse how texts move between seemingly neutral climate facts (“models of”) and normative social values (“models for”).
 It understands the qualitative cultural modelling of climate change as an important complement to dominant quantitative scientific climate models.
 It comprises three work packages focused on climate futures and intergenerational justice in different kinds of texts: dramas and essays (WP 1); social media (WP 2); and pedagogical (WP 3).